 - More likelihood that the driver will lose control of the vehicle as the effects of a driver's mistakes are magnified

-- A decreased chance of anticipating oncoming hazards in good time as the distance travelled in the reaction time is greater
+- A decreased chance of anticipating oncoming hazards in good time as the distance travelled in the reaction time

 - It takes longer to stop if there is a road hazard